mhashim6/blog/content/posts/loop-much.md

 Without changing `filter` implementation or introducing a new `filter` function, **we can use a simpler approach** for the sake of this post, and it's a very powerful concept in many other applications as well: `Closures`.

-You might know that a `closure` is basically capturing the enclosing environment in the body of an inner environment/ function. __But this is not the `closure` we are talking about__ here; Being able to manipulate a function to produce another function with the same characteristics is also called a `closure` ¯\\_(ツ)_/¯
+You might know that a `closure` is basically capturing the enclosing environment in the body of an inner environment/ function. __But this is not the `closure` we are talking about__ here; Being able to manipulate/combine functions to produce another function with the same characteristics is also called a `closure` ¯\\_(ツ)_/¯

+> An operation for combining data objects satisfies the closure property if the results of combining things with that operation can themselves be combined using the same operation.
+>
+> —__Structure & Interpretation of Computer Programs__

 ## Allow me to elaborate, what's a predicate?
 ``` ts